-This section presents the Stage 4 and Stage 5 assessments for DCWW's revised draft WRMP24.
-These stages of assessment have been carried out for the supply options that are included in the Preferred Programme, which include:
+This section presents the Stages 4 and 5 assessments for DCWW's WRMP24.
+These stages of assessment have been carried out for the options that are included in the Preferred Programme, which include:

-- Options SEW052, SEW166 and SEW168 in SEWCUS WRZ; - Options TWG012 and TWG014 in Tywi Gower WRZ.
+- Options SEW166 and SEW168 in SEWCUS water resource zone; - Options TWG012 and TWG014 in Tywi Gower water resource zone; - MSC08 in Mid and South Ceredigion water resource zone.